 One room contained the skeletal remains of the family who had perished at the height of the Great Plague with their clothing all but rotted from their bones.
-In the ghoulish humour rampant at Bede, their skulls had been placed upon the kitchen table and lit candles set atop them.
-Ursaf bit his tongue at this sacrilege as six years of horror and isolation had created this macabre mindset amongst the Brothers-Technician at Bede as a way of dealing with the sheer weight of long unspoken guilt bearing down upon their souls.
+In the ghoulish humour now rampant at Bede, their skulls had been placed upon the kitchen table and lit candles set atop them.
+Ursaf bit his tongue at this sacrilege as six years of regret and isolation had created this macabre mindset amongst the Brothers-Technician at Bede as a way of dealing with the sheer weight of guilt now bearing down upon their souls.

-The Bede Angel Three pilot, Brother Marcus, grimaced as he gazed through the filthy windows at the lightning flashes.
-“The hail and ice could compromise the electrics,” he fretted.
-“And if the rotor-blades are badly dented then the Angels might not be airworthy.”
+The Bede Angel Three pilot, Brother Marcus, grimaced as he gazed through a broken window pane at the lightning flashes.
+“The hail and ice could compromise the electrics,” he fretted anxiously.
+“And if the rotor-blades are badly dented then the Angels might not be airworthy at all.”

-“We had no choice but to set down in these accursed fields and ride out the tempest here!”
+“We had no choice but to set down in these accursed fields and ride out the tempest!”
 Ursaf snapped irritably.
-“Perhaps you would have preferred a night in the Angels or taking shelter with the Wiccans in the ruins at Wealthorpe, hmm?
-There is no guarantee that we redeemed them – they have already bewitched us once this day, remember?”
+“Perhaps you would have preferred a night in the Angels or taking shelter with the Wiccans in the ruins of Wealthorpe, hmm?
+There’s no guarantee that we Redeemed them all – they’ve already bewitched us once this day, remember?”

-Marcus glared at him: “We were, Father, but the Great-Abbot will brook no excuses for failing Beorcraft,” he pointed out.
+Marcus glared at him: “We were bewitched, Father, but the Great-Abbot will brook no excuses for failing Father Beorcraft,” he pointed out.
 “Unless we get airborne at first light and resume our search for the Naked One and his Unworthy followers, he will send his monster, Pious, to Inquire of us.
 He…”

-“Remember how he threatened to gut you, Father?”
+“Remember how he threatened to gut you at Bede, Father?”
 Piamadet interjected.
 “According to our contacts at the Great Abbey, the Wiccans killed him and glamoured him into some kind of walking corpse.
-They say he buried a postulant alive for disobeying him so the Ghost alone knows what he might do to us.”
+He buried a postulant alive for disobeying him so the Ghost alone knows what he will do to us.”

 The Bede Angel Three gunner, Brother Hneftal, ran a hand through his long lank hair and coughed nervously.
 “They say he is a worse sight to behold than poor Abbot Michael.
 His flesh is cold, his face is bloodless, he draws no breath and he lifts Brothers clean off their feet with just one hand.”

 Father Ursaf nodded.
-“So they say, my son, but Pious was a monster before he ever faced the Wiccans.
+“So they say, my son, but Pious was a monster well before the Wiccans ensorcelled him.
 He made my blood run cold every time he passed through Bede but there are other darker rumours: my sources say the Harlots conjured up a demon that destroyed the Great Computer and that’s what sent our Tally-men berserk.
 This is all hearsay: we need to go to the Great Abbey and determine the truth of it for ourselves.”

-The other Bede Angel Three crew member, Brother Durwyn, a tall and round-shouldered man, shook his head: “No, Father.
-Schimrian was paranoid before the attack but they say he became a raving lunatic for two weeks; howling at shadows and speaking in tongues.
-Even though they suffered great losses, he would have Pious run us through if we ever dared set foot in the Great Abbey.
+The Bede Angel Three navigator and radio operator, Brother Durwyn, a tall and round-shouldered man, laughed ironically: “No, Father, Schimrian was paranoid before the attack but they say he became a raving lunatic for two weeks; spitting at shadows and speaking in tongues.
+Even though we’ve suffered great losses, he would have Pious run us through if we ever dared set foot in the Great Abbey.
 Some of his Brothers-Inquisitor also survived the battle and they are to be feared as well.”

-“Ah, now there’s a mixed blessing,” Piamadet muttered sarcastically.
-“Tally-men: I never suspected the Conclave was capable of such barbarity until they started bringing them to Bede in the half-tracks five years ago and we began flying them out.
-They are tortured for weeks in the cells below Schimrian in the Great Manse – their screams a lullaby to his slumbers.
+“Ah, now there’s a mixed blessing for you,” Piamadet muttered sarcastically.
+“Tally-men: I never suspected the Conclave and their confidants were capable of such barbarity until they started bringing them to Bede in the half-tracks five years.
+They are apparently tortured for weeks in the cells below Schimrian in the Great Manse – their screams are a lullaby to his slumbers.
 They must remember being tortured and that is why they sought revenge upon us.
 What say you, Father?”

-Ursaf massaged his face and sighed wearily: “We hardened our hearts to their suffering and thought not of the knives and arts of Brothers-Surgeon as they created the Tally-men, and we paid a heavy price, my son, with half our Brothers slain.
-The remaining Tally-Men were not connected to the barracks computer but we have no guarantee they are free from bewitchment.”
+Ursaf massaged his face and sighed wearily: “We hardened our hearts to their suffering and thought not of the knives and arts of the Fathers-Surgeon as they created Tally-men.
+Thus we paid a heavy price, my son, with half our brethren slain at Bede.
+The remaining Tally-Men were not connected to the barracks computer but we have no guarantee that they’re free from bewitchment.”

 “All these years, I would often gaze into their eyes hoping to find a spark of humanity,” Hneftal confessed.
-“But no: they remain soulless golems that woud kill the rest of us in an instant.”
+“But no: they are soulless golems that would kill their Worthy masters in an instant.”

-“Ah, ha, that’s because you were always fleet of foot,” Hneftal laughed nervously.
+“Ah, ha, that’s because you were always so fleet of foot,” Hneftal laughed nervously.

 Piamadet scowled darkly and pointed his spear at his tormentor: “How would you like to be gutted, snake-tongue?”